zaphosting/docs/docs/vserver-linux-gs-interface.md

 ## Conclusion

-Congratulations, you have successfully installed and configurated our GS/TS3 interface!
+Congratulations, you have successfully installed and configured our GS/TS3 interface!
 If you have any further questions or problems, please contact our support team, who are available to help you every day!